WHS issue resolution

-Where a work health and safety issue or concern is raised all parties must meet or communicate with each other to help resolve it, taking into account the:
+Where a work health and safety issue or concern is raised all parties must meet or communicate with each other to help resolve it, considering the:

 • resolution measures, either temporary and/or permanent, that must be implemented and who will be responsible.